The-Agentic-Intelligence-Co/Eclipse/README.md

 - **Executor Agent**: Executes the necessary tools to complete your goal
 - **Validator Agent**: Keeps the executor agent on track, manages errors, and provides feedback to ensure successful task completion

 The multi-agent system works collaboratively to break down complex tasks into manageable steps and ensure reliable execution.
+The system is limited to 30 steps as a safety mechanism to prevent infinite loops and ensure controlled automation.

+### Ask Mode
+Includes all features except those that require direct browser interface actions (tab management and browser automation).
+Think of it as Eclipse's safe mode - use this mode when you need to analyze content, search videos, extract information, or get insights from your web pages.

 ## 🚀 How to Install

+---

+### Prerequisites
+- **Groq API Key**: Required for AI features
+- **YouTube API Key**: Required for video search and analysis features

+### Installation Steps
 1. Clone this repository
 2. Run `npm install` to install dependencies
 3. Run `npm run build:extension` to build the extension